- Ph.D. in Curriculum and Instruction, Higher Education: Administration, University of South Florida

 Dan currently teaches undergraduate and graduate courses in leadership and organizational theory, research methods, and leadership education.
 His primary research interests include leadership education, pedagogy, followership, and critical thinking.
 Dan is a co-author of the book The Role of Leadership Educators: Transforming Learning and has published more than 40 articles and book chapters on leadership education.
 As an award-winning international speaker and facilitator, Dan has engaged thousands of leadership educators, students, and professionals on topics such as leadership pedagogy, followership, and curriculum and course design.
 Additionally, Dan is a co-founder of the International Leadership Association’s Leadership Education Academy, Vice-Chair of the Collegiate Leadership Competition, Associate Editor of the Journal of Leadership Studies, and co-host of the Leadership Educator Podcast.

 Areas of Expertise

 Professor Jenkins’s area of expertise is leadership education and pedagogy.
 He teaches courses primarily in leadership and organizational theory as well as others in the leadership and organizational studies program and common core.
-Additionally, he is actively involved in the International Leadership Association, Association of Leadership Educators, and NASPA.

 Professor Jenkins’s primary research interests include leadership education, pedagogy, diversity and development, critical thinking, creativity and innovation, college teaching, and higher education policy.